SamChevalier/LoadShedVerification/README.md

 # LoadShedVerification

-A julia module of the Gurobi > Julia > PyTorch > MathOptAI pipeline by Duncan Starkenburg
+Code associated with the paper "Maximal Load Shedding Verification for Neural Network Models of AC Line Switching".
+Code written by Duncan Starkenburg and Sam Chevalier.

+Within this repo...